Basics of UDL Course

 Award

-Participants will be allotted up to $600 of professional development funding for time spent completing the training, revising their course, and participating in the mandatory events.
-The Center for Engaged Learning’s leadership team will make the final determination on the successful completion of all aspects of professional learning.
+Five participants will be allotted $300 of professional development funding for time spent completing the training, attending a mandatory Zoom meeting to discuss how they plan to implement UDL in their course(s), and writing a short article for the CEL online journal.
+The CEL’s leadership team will make the final determination if all aspects of this professional learning opportunity have been completed.

-Please note: those who have already completed the January 2023 or 2024, or the Summer 2023 or 2024 Basics of UDL course are not eligible for the professional development funding award.
+Please note: this is a repeat of the 2023-2025 courses.
+Those who have already completed the Basics of UDL summer or winter course offerings in previous years are not eligible for the professional development funding award.

 Eligibility

-The program is open to all faculty members employed at Kutztown University during the Spring 2025 semester.
+The program is open to all faculty members employed at Kutztown University during the Summer-1 2026 session.

 Expectations